Calendar Spreads: Harvesting Time Across Two Expirations

 Reason 2: Pre-Earnings IV Expansion Play

-Because calendars have positive vega, buying a calendar before an earnings announcement can position you to profit from the IV buildup leading up to the event.
+Because calendars have net positive vega, buying a calendar before an earnings announcement can position you to profit from the IV buildup leading up to the event — but only if the back-month IV rises alongside (or more than) the front-month IV.

 You sell the near-term option in the expiration just before earnings, and buy the next expiration out.
-As earnings approach, IV rises on both — but the far-term option often gains more vega-driven value.
+As earnings approach, IV typically rises on both legs — and if the back-month option gains more vega-driven value than the front-month loses, the position profits.
 You close before the actual announcement to avoid the IV crush.

 Managing Calendar Spreads